5 Thoughts On Agent Engineering

 5. Agents Will Drive Local Model Usage

 Right now, the overwhelming majority of AI usage is via hosted models.
-Once AI has become more saturated and become embedded into most software, there will become increasing interest to offload parts these systems to the client.
+Once AI has become more saturated and become embedded into most software, there will become increasing interest to offload parts of these systems to the client.
 Right now this is almost non-existent despite already being possible.
 For instance with recent versions of Chrome, pull up the javascript console and run the following:

 session = await ai.languageModel.create({systemPrompt: "Generate a JSON that contains a question and answer based on the following post"})